alfonsobries/vue-tailwind-docs/content/workflow.md

 </t-alert>

-This is how the variants of the alert above looks like:
+This is how the variants of the alert above look like:

 ```js
 const theme{